 - All objects fall at the same rate – air resistance affects this speed.

-- Items fall at the same rate in a vacuum
+- Items with a different mass fall at the same rate in a vacuum.

-- Sir Isaac Newton wrote his theory about gravity after watching an apple fall to the ground.
+- It is said that Sir Isaac Newton wrote his theory about gravity after watching an apple fall to the ground.

 Gravity or gravitational forces are forces of attraction.
 It's like the Earth pulling on you and keeping you on the ground.
 That pull is gravity at work.

-Size does not mean bigger mass.
+A larger size does not mean a bigger mass.
 Imagine two balls that are about the same size, like a football and a bowling ball.
 Will they have the same mass?
 No.